Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 **Features / الميزات:**
 - Sends submission confirmation email to applicant
-- Stores CV as binary buffer in database
+- Stores CV as binary buffer in database (cv field)
+- Stores CV content type (cvContentType field, default: 'application/pdf')
+- Sets `has_cv` flag to true if CV is uploaded
 - Validates PDF format and file size
+- Status is set to 'pending' by default
+- CV buffer is excluded from list and detail responses (use /cv endpoint to download)

 **Controller Function:** `ApplicantController.addApplicant`
 **File Location:** `controllers/dashboard/applicants/applicants-controller.js` (lines 227-367)